jonathancchsu/stock-analysis/README.md

 # Stock-Analysis (for Fixed Coupon Notes)
 ---
-**Using Monte-Carlo method to simulate the paths of given stocks with given time frame.**
+**Using Monte-Carlo method to simulate the paths of given stocks and time frames.**
 ### Class Designs
  - Stock class:
    - Generate historical aggregated return prices, average daily return, and standard deviation of the average daily return given a ticker and a timeframe.